msha789/School_District_Analysis/README.md

 o	This took Thomas High School out of the top five schools where it previously held a position, to 8th position overall out of 15 schools.

-•	How does replacing the ninth-grade scores affect the following: o	Math and reading scores by grade
+•	How does replacing the ninth-grade scores affect the following:
+    - Math and reading scores by grade
-	No other grades’ scores were affected by the replacing of grade 9 Thomas High School students’ grades o	Scores by school spending
+      - No other grades’ scores were affected by the replacing of grade 9 Thomas High School students’ grades o	Scores by school spending
-	Scores for $630-644 range changed for:
+    - Scores for $630-644 range changed for:
-•	percentage passing math dropped from 73% to 67%
+      - percentage passing math dropped from 73% to 67%
-•	percentage passing reading dropped from 84% to 77%
+      - percentage passing reading dropped from 84% to 77%
-•	overall passing percentage dropped from 63% to 56%
+      - overall passing percentage dropped from 63% to 56%

 ![Pic](https://github.com/msha789/School_District_Analysis/blob/03b7b180062ee4352ac1c3b5a81159e99c11a6ea/Screen%20Shot%202022-01-30%20at%205.58.32%20PM.png)

 o	Scores by school size
-	Scores by School Size changed at the Medium (1000-2000) size:
+  - Scores by School Size changed at the Medium (1000-2000) size:
-•	percentage passing math dropped from 94% to 88%
+    - percentage passing math dropped from 94% to 88%
-•	percentage passing reading dropped from 97% to 91%
+    - percentage passing reading dropped from 97% to 91%
-•	overall passing percentage dropped from 91% to 85%
+    - overall passing percentage dropped from 91% to 85%

 ![Pic5](https://github.com/msha789/School_District_Analysis/blob/03b7b180062ee4352ac1c3b5a81159e99c11a6ea/Screen%20Shot%202022-01-30%20at%205.58.41%20PM.png)

 o	Scores by school type
-	Scores by School Type changed for the Charter school type:
+    - Scores by School Type changed for the Charter school type:
-•	percentage passing math dropped from 94% to 90%
+      - percentage passing math dropped from 94% to 90%
-•	percentage passing reading dropped from 97% to 93%
+      - percentage passing reading dropped from 97% to 93%
-•	overall passing percentage dropped from 90% to 87%
+      - overall passing percentage dropped from 90% to 87%

 ![Pic6](https://github.com/msha789/School_District_Analysis/blob/03b7b180062ee4352ac1c3b5a81159e99c11a6ea/Screen%20Shot%202022-01-30%20at%205.58.49%20PM.png)